bcgov/namex/solr-admin-app/docs/readme.md

 * Handle changes to postgres credentials
 * Fix desktop to run on port 8080, not 5000
 * Sort out what the Flask SECRET_KEY is used for
-* Fix the warning for the dotenv import in config.py
+* Fix the warning for the dotenv import in config.py (and others)
 * Determine if the Keycloak singleton is pythony enough
 * Document the local development setup.
 * Learn and embrace PEP 8 and 257
 * Determine if bootstrap files, etc, should be in repo
 * Add version numbers to requirements.txt
-* Why is the Synonyms menu item sometimes missing on first load?
+* Determine why menu items are sometimes missing on first load
 * Remove root URL from Keycloak client
-* Can't edit booleans (github.com/flask-admin/flask-admin/issues/1604)
+* Can't inline edit booleans (github.com/flask-admin/flask-admin/issues/1604)
+* Make route not visible from internet, much like solr is done
+* Make the audit action an enum in the model
+* Implement test suite
+* Export of synonym_audit loses date and time information

 #### DONE:
 * Better duplicate error message